 Buckley, a Canadian-born law professor at the Scalia School of Law (George Mason), has lumped together many short chapters, each probably tossed off in an evening, into a “book.”
 The alleged theme is that a new political party is aborning, the “Republican Workers Party,” though any concrete details or plan must have missed the final cut.
 If there is a core idea that can be teased out of the book, buried under the chaff, it’s that the United States lacks economic mobility, and focusing on improving the lot of workers can lead to an alliance of the socially conservative and the economically liberal.

 Thus, this book is in the sub-genre about “workers,” by which is usually meant “working class.”
-Certainly, it’s generally agreed that the working class has suffered in the past few decades, failing to participating in rising wages and subject to numerous debilities, extreme in some cases, such as opiate addition and suicide.
-And Buckley is entirely right that workers need help; that income and wealth inequality within the United States, as well as mobility, is bad and has gotten worse.
+Certainly, it’s generally agreed that the working class has suffered in the past few decades, failing to participate in rising wages and subject to numerous debilities, extreme in some cases, such as opiate addition and suicide.
+And Buckley is entirely right that workers need help; that income and wealth inequality within the United States, as well as mobility, are bad and have gotten worse.
 He is also right that modern politics should be viewed as a quadrant, where a plurality are relatively socially conservative (a term he does not really define, for reasons to be revealed) while being relatively economically liberal, in that they favor a generous safety net, and that this is part of the key to Trump’s success.
 From there, though, it’s downhill.

 First, after a stream of consciousness about his own minor role speech writing for Trump and his even more minor connections to the Trump White House, Buckley starts talking about decline.
 He informs us America hasn’t declined at all—rather, other countries have become relatively richer, so we have less money by comparison.
 That (irrationally) makes us feel bad, which we perceive as decline.
 Yes, that’s really what he says.
 This introduces the main problem with all of Buckley’s analysis—everything is viewed exclusively through an economic lens.
 Any other concerns of anybody are either irrelevant or pernicious.
 This is why he never defines, in any way whatsoever, “socially conservative,” because he doesn’t think it has any relevance, other than to have lip service paid to it.
 Buckley is the mirror image of Joan Williams in White Working Class.
 She thinks social conservatives should be hoodwinked with promises to address their economic problems, so they will support progressive social causes with their votes.
 Buckley thinks they should be hoodwinked with promises to address conservative social matters, so they will keep voting for social democracy.
 In both cases, though, their social conservatism is an embarrassment to be satisfied in no way whatsoever.